 The RTMP protocol has not been created for intercontinental broadcasts over unreliable networks.
 To broadcast using RTMP over the internet from a location not in or near Europe without interruptions, you will need a very fast and stable connection.
 Intercontinental network speeds may vary depending on the time of day.

 We therefore strongly recommend using the SRT protocol to broadcast from other continents.
 SRT is designed to perform very well over long distances and unreliable networks (see this comparison with RTMP by Haivision).
-In our experience it is perfectly possible to send a HD quality SRT broadcast to Clevercast from anywhere in the world.
+It is perfectly possible to send a full HD SRT broadcast to Clevercast from anywhere in the world.

 With SRT you can choose to send embedded audio streams along with the video, or you can send a single language as the floor language for your translators when using Translate@Home (T@H).
 If your encoder doesn’t support SRT, you can try using OBS Studio (free) instead.